amarmeddahi/patch-based-inpainting/README.md

 # Patch-based Image inpainting
 Image restoration by patch-based inpainting.

-## Overview

-The purpose of this program is to restore images with missing/damaged areas.
+The purpose of this program is to restore image with missing/damaged areas.

 <p align="center">
   <img src="inpainting.gif" />
 </p>

-Main contact: Amar Meddahi (amar.meddahi1@gmail.com)

-## Tutorial
+# Tutorial

 1. Download src/
 2. Put the damaged image in the folder src/